 On July 10, 2021, the G20 endorsed a broad framework to advance Pillars One and Two, which includes an aggressive timetable for bringing the new rules into force in 2023.
-The endorsement came in a Communiqué, which approved the July 1 statement by the 139-country Inclusive Framework.
+The endorsement came in a Communiqué, which approved the July 1 statement by the 139-country Inclusive Framework (the “IF Statement”).
 The G20 agreement represents a political consensus on a substantial revision to global tax policy.

-As discussed in our recent article, there is still much work to do to flesh out the details of the framework.
+As discussed below, there is still much work to do to flesh out the details of the framework.
 Moreover, there is considerable skepticism as to whether a final agreement can be reached, whether it can be implemented legislatively in the United States and abroad, and whether countries that have enacted (or are considering enacting) digital services taxes (DSTs) and similar unilateral measures will find the proposed framework sufficiently revenue-generating to repeal their DSTs.

 On July 15, we will be hosting a webinar to discuss these important developments, together with an analysis of the US President Biden administration’s international tax proposals that complement the G20 agreement.

 The IF Statement provides important details on the scope, application and implementation of Pillar One under the new consensus approach.

 The key political breakthrough to achieving consensus on Pillar One was changing the focus from the types of business in scope (i.e., the digital economy) to one of size and profitability.
 Under the final agreement, a business will be in scope if it has global turnover in excess of EUR 20 billion and profit-to-revenue ratio above 10%.
 It has been widely reported that the negotiators expect that roughly 100 companies would be in scope under the revised test.1